-Some patients may experience inner ear damage.
-It is important to notify the attendant if you experience ear pain during treatment.
-Vision changes can also occur in some patients.
-Patients should notify a medical professional and the hyperbaric team immediately if they notice their vision worsening during their treatment cycle.
+Some patients may experience problems with their ears due to the pressure changes.
+It is important to notify the attendant if you experience ear pain during treatment or between treatments.
+Vision changes can also occur in some patients, which might be due to changes in focal distance or cataracts.
+As with ear troubles, patients should notify an attendant or other medical professional if they notice their vision worsening during their treatment cycle.

 Make an Appointment

-Hyperbaric oxygen therapy is administered by the Michigan Medicine Wound Care Clinic.
+Hyperbaric oxygen therapy is administered by the U-M Health Wound Care Clinic.
 Call the clinic at 734-936-9795 with questions regarding this therapy or for information on how to refer a potential patient.